BensonNgu/CPP/Notes/README.md

 - absorbing their attributes and behaviours
 - adding, changing or replacing some of the behaviours
 #### Advantages
-- A subtantial part of the code is already written
+- A substantial part of the code is already written
 - base class is extendable without duplicating the existing base class properties
 - reliable as existing code is tested
 - we can have collections od multiple related types due to "is a" relationship